argoproj/argo-workflows/docs/memoization.md

 ## FAQ

-1. If you see errors like `"error creating cache entry: ConfigMap \"reuse-task\" is invalid: []: Too long: must have at most 1048576 characters"`, this is due to [the 1MB limit placed on the size of `ConfigMap`](https://github.com/kubernetes/kubernetes/issues/19781).
+1. If you see errors like `error creating cache entry: ConfigMap \"reuse-task\" is invalid: []: Too long: must have at most 1048576 characters`, this is due to [the 1MB limit placed on the size of `ConfigMap`](https://github.com/kubernetes/kubernetes/issues/19781).
    Here are a couple of ways that might help resolve this:
     * Delete the existing `ConfigMap` cache or switch to use a different cache.